-KEY POINT.
-Churches with fewer than 50 full-time employees, and an insured group health plan, generally have no reporting obligation.
-They are not required to file Forms

-1094-C and 1095-C since they have fewer than 50 employees, and their group plan insurer files the Forms 1094-B and 1095-B.
+KEY POINT: Churches with fewer than 50 full-time employees, and an insured group health plan, generally have no reporting obligation.
+They are not required to file Forms 1094-C and 1095-C since they have fewer than 50 employees, and their group plan insurer files the Forms 1094-B and 1095-B.

-KEY POINT.
-While the above information and the applicable instructions to the forms still refer to the ability to physically paper file the forms, these forms have also been included in the mandatory e-filing requirement that is applicable if the church files 10 or more of a combination of any type of reporting form.
+KEY POINT: These forms are included in the mandatory e-filing requirement that is applicable if the church files 10 or more of a combination of any type of reporting form.